su8code/ethioclicks-javaapp/README.md

 Let's set our Folder Structure suitable for creating the executable as well as well organized for making the setup later on.

 #### step 1.
-Create a new folder under your Desktop or other place and name it 'setup-installer-folder'
+Create a new folder under your Desktop or other place and name it `setup-installer-folder`
 #### step 2.
-Goto inside 'setup-installer-folder' and create another folder and name it 'bin'
+Goto inside `setup-installer-folder` and create another folder and name it 'bin'
 #### step 3.
-Then Copy the extracted jar file and the 'lib' folder into the newly created 'bin' folder
+Then Copy the extracted jar file and the `lib` folder into the newly created `bin` folder
 #### step 4.
-Copy the 'config' and 'ethioClicksImages' folders and the 'icon.png' image from files folder of this repository into your 'setup-installer-folder' folder
+Copy the `config` and `ethioClicksImages` folders and the `icon.png` image from files folder of this repository into your `setup-installer-folder` folder

 After successfully doing all the above steps you will have a folder structure like this as show on the picture below

 ![Edit Profile](images/setup-installer-strctr.JPG)

 #### Then next we will add our own java runtime environment.
-we can get the Java runtime from our already installed Java Runtime software Path or if we don't have Java Runtime already installed we need to download the java JRE runtime from the oracle official website. <br />
+we can get the Java runtime from our already installed Java Runtime software Path or if we don't have Java Runtime already installed we have to download the java JRE runtime from the oracle official website. <br />
 Click Here to Donwload JRE [Oracle Download Java Runtime Environment](https://www.java.com/en/download/)

 #### step 5.
-First create jre folder inside the 'setup-installer-folder/bin'  folder
+First create jre folder inside the `setup-installer-folder/bin`  folder

 ![Create JRE folder](images/bin-with-jre.JPG)

 #### step 6.
-Goto inside the java runtime installation folder and copy the 'bin' and and 'lib' folders as shown in the picture below and paste them into the newly created jre folder inside the 'setup-installer-folder/bin/jre'.
+Goto inside the java runtime installation folder and copy the `bin` and and `lib` folders as shown in the picture below and paste them into the newly created jre folder inside the `setup-installer-folder/bin/jre`.

 ![Create JRE folder](images/program-files-folder-jre.JPG)

 ### Next start Lanch4j app and directly start the process of converting jar into exe

-#### step 7. open  the launch4j application ( if you haven't yet downloaded the app the download link is available above ) since i'm using the Lanch4j v3.8 the first sreen you get will look like as follows if you are using the same version of launc4j launch4j v3.8 as me.
+#### step 7. open  the launch4j application ( if you haven't yet downloaded the app the download link is available above ) since i'm using the Lanch4j v3.8 the first sreen you will get will look like as follows if you are using the same version of launch4j(launch4j v3.8) like mine.

 ![Create JRE folder](images/launch4j/home.jpg)

 #### step 8.
-Goto 'Basic' Tab and specify 3 things
+Goto `Basic` Tab and specify 3 things

 ![basic tab](images/launch4j/basic-tab.jpg)

-* set the output File name and the directory you want it to be stored ( here the exe output should be inside setup-installer-folder as shown in the picture) (#1)
+* set the output File name and the directory you want it to be stored ( here the exe output should be inside `setup-installer-folder` as shown in the picture) (#1)
 * the jar executable file we had it inside the bin folder (#2)
 * and thirdly the icon you want to use for the exe program(it's optional).(#3)

 #### step 9.
-Goto 'ClassPath' Tab and do the followings based on the numbers you see on the screen
+Goto `ClassPath` Tab and do the followings based on the numbers you see on the screen

 ![Class path ](images/launch4j/classpath-tab.JPG)

- * first tick the 'Custom Classpath' after clicking the checkbox it will activate the view bellow the checkbox (#1)
+ * first tick the `Custom Classpath` after clicking the checkbox it will activate the view bellow the checkbox (#1)
- * then down below the checkbox on '*Main Class' column tap on the button indicated with the number 2  and select the jar file once again
+ * then down below the checkbox on `*Main Class` column tap on the button indicated with the number 2  and select the jar file once again
  * after selecting the jar file located inside the bin folder lanch4j app will populate and fill the input boxes automatically but on our scenario we have to edit and make them suitable for our specific project so let's click on the database connecter jar file you see and goto the Edit Item.
- * inside Edit item add 'bin/' before the path to database connecter library as shown in the picture and finally tap on accept button the next sreen you will see look as follows  <br />
+ * inside Edit item add `bin/` before the path to database connecter library as shown in the picture and finally tap on accept button the next sreen you will see look as follows  <br />
  ![class path success](images/launch4j/classpath-tab2.JPG)

 #### step 10.
 Done we have successfully configured the basic setting for the launch4j app to create our exe windows application